 6) What is the aim of the OpenFOAM Training?

-Our Essential, Applied and Programming CFD courses have been specifically created to enable competence in CFD.
-By competence, we mean the confidence to carry out a task to a defined standard, repeatedly, so that after completing training, the trainee should be able to: deliver a good solution with CFD, rather than freeze at the keyboard (confidence); deliver the next good solution, and another, … (repeatedly); understand what a good solution looks like and deliver solutions in a timely manner (required standard).
+Our Essential, Applied and Programming CFD courses are written so users learn effective CFD.
+They enable competence in CFD, meaning the confidence to carry out a task to a defined standard, repeatedly, so that after completing training, the trainee should be able to: deliver a good solution with CFD, rather than freeze at the keyboard (confidence); deliver the next good solution, and another, … (repeatedly); understand what a good solution looks like and deliver solutions in a timely manner (required standard).

 7) What is the Training Course Curriculum?